-- The taxable benefit for a company car is calculated as a percentage of the car's list price, with the percentage determined by the level of carbon dioxide (CO2) emissions. - The use of list price means that any discount on the purchase price is ignored, and that the same value continues to be used even when a car is several years old. - It makes no difference whether a car is bought outright or leased.
+- The taxable benefit for a company car is calculated as a percentage of the car's list price, with the percentage determined by the level of carbon dioxide (CO2) emissions. - The use of list price means that any discount on the purchase price is ignored, and that the same value continues to be used even when a car is several years old. - It makes no difference whether a car is bought outright or leased. - The car benefit covers all of the costs associated with having a car such as insurance and repairs, but not fuel for private motoring.

-• The car benefit covers all of the costs associated with having a car such as insurance and repairs, but not fuel for private motoring.
+When it comes to CO_2 emissions, modern hybrid cars generally have much lower rates compared to petrol and diesel variants.

-When it comes to $CO_2$ emissions, modern hybrid cars generally have much lower rates compared to petrol and diesel variants.
 Plug-in hybrid variants have particularly low emission rates.
-For 2022/23, electric-only powered cars have a 2% benefit-inkind rate, and they also generate very low running costs.
+For 2023/24, electric-only powered cars have a 2% benefitin-kind rate, and they also generate very low running costs (benefit-in-kind rates are unchanged for 2024/25).
 The list price of an electric or hybrid car always includes the cost of the car's battery.